 If you aren’t sure where to begin your search for a great 1-6x scope, here are some of our favorites to help get your started.

 1 EOTECH Vudu 1-6x24mm Riflescope

 EOTech designed their Vudu riflescope with the serious 3-gunner in mind.
-However, it is equally at home on your AR-15 as it is on your favorite bolt action hunting rifle.
+However, it is equally at home on an AR-15 as it is on your favorite bolt action hunting rifle.

 With crystal clear XC high-density glass, the Vudu provides impressive light transmission for a bright, clear sight picture.
 It also features an illuminated FFP reticle for precision aiming in low light conditions.

-Built to withstand tough use in rough environments, the EOTech Vudu’s housing is built from a single piece of aircraft-grade aluminum that features a hard anodized finish.
+Built to withstand tough use in rough environments, the EOTech Vudu’s housing is built from a single piece of aircraft-grade aluminum and features a hard anodized finish.